jchang7102/CS4375_Portfolio/README.md

 A link to the document summarizing the code can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/ML%20from%20Scratch.pdf).

-# Portfolio Component 3: Machine Learning from Scratch
+# Portfolio Component 4: Searching for Similarity
 For this assignment, I worked with classmates to create similarity models, clustering methods, and dimensionality reduction techniques as a basis for comparison.

 A link to the regression pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/logistic_regression.cpp).